-While the classical supply-oriented explanation of work migration (workers move towards more prosperous regions) should not be neglected, we however consider the suburbanization to be more important in explaining such impressively high inflows of commuters towards Brussels.
-More explicitly, a rising welfare has created the possibility for more workers to buy family dwellings and move out from Brussels.
-Accompanied by the growing efficiency and affordability of transport infrastructure, this process considerably reshaped the population composition of Brussels and surrounding Flemish areas: many high-skilled workers has chosen to reside outside Brussels and spend more time on travelling to their work places, while low-skilled workers and low-income ethnic minorities stayed in the capital.
+Brussels.
+Accompanied by the growing efficiency and affordability of transport infrastructure, this process considerably reshaped the population composition of Brussels and surrounding Flemish areas: many high-skilled workers have chosen to reside outside Brussels and spend more time on travelling to their work places, while low-skilled workers and low-income ethnic minorities stayed in the capital.
 This can explain the high level of unemployment rate observed in Brussels, accompanied by the highest level of commuters inflows among all Belgian regions.